-Aston Villa Women v Tottenham Hotspur Women
+Williams goal earns Spurs win at Villa

 Post update

+Alisha Lehmann (Aston Villa Women) wins a free kick in the attacking half.

+Attempt saved.
+Jessica Naz (Tottenham Hotspur Women) left footed shot from outside the box is saved in the centre of the goal.
+Assisted by Rachel Williams.

-Cho So-Hyun (Tottenham Hotspur Women) wins a free kick in the attacking half.
+Angela Addison (Tottenham Hotspur Women) wins a free kick in the defensive half.

 Post update